WebReflection/ucontent/README.md

 ### Attributes Logic

   * all attributes are escaped by default
+  * if an attribute value is `null` or `undefined`, the attribute won't show up in the layout
   * `data=${object}` attributes are assigned _hyphenized_ as `data-user-land` attributes
   * `aria=${object}` attributes are assigned _hyphenized_ as `aria-a11y` attributes.
 The `role` is passed instead as `role=...`.
   * `.contentEditable=${...}`, `.disabled=${...}` and any attribute defined as setter, will not be in the layout if the passed value is `null`, `undefined`, or `false`, it will be in the layout if the passed value is `true`, it will contain escaped value in other cases.
 The attribute is normalized without the dot prefix, and lower-cased.